stavros-k/docs/docs/software/1-rport/1-installation.md

 I opted for `topt` instead of email login.
-If you plan to use this with clients on remote locations, you will need to port forward ports 20000-20050/tcp and 8000/tcp on your firewall Port 5000 is also the WebUI, if you also want this to be accessible remotely, I'd recommend using a reverse proxy like `HAProxy`
+If you plan to use this with clients on remote locations, you will need to do some port forwarding on your firewall.

+- 20000-20050/tcp
+- 8000/tcp

+Port 5000 is also the WebUI, if you also want this to be accessible remotely, I'd recommend SSL/TLS offloading with [HAProxy](../../networking/1-pfsense/10-haproxy/4-ssl-tls-offloading.md)

 ```shell
 cd $HOME